robotwist/Virgil/README.md

+# Privacy & User Data Controls

+Virgil is designed with privacy and user control in mind:

+- **Local Processing:** In local mode, all AI and data processing happens on your device.
+No audio or message data is sent to third parties.
+- **No Third-Party Data Sharing:** Conversation and reminder data are never shared or sold.
+- **User Data Access:**
+   - You can retrieve your full conversation history via the `/history` endpoint.
+   - You can delete all your data (conversations and reminders) via the `/user-data` endpoint (HTTP DELETE).
+- **Frontend Storage:** The web app stores session and message history in your browser’s localStorage for convenience.
+You can clear this at any time from your browser settings or via the app’s “Clear Conversation” feature.
+- **Analytics:** Only anonymized, non-content usage metrics are collected (if enabled).
+No message or audio content is logged for analytics.
+- **Microphone & Permissions:** Microphone access is only requested when using voice features.
+No audio is stored permanently.
+- **Offline & PWA:** The PWA can run fully offline.
+No data leaves your device unless you explicitly use cloud features.

+**To request data deletion or review privacy practices, contact the project maintainer or use the provided API endpoints.**
 # 🧭 VIRGIL — AI-Powered Real-Time Guide (Open Source Version)

 Virgil is your whisper-in-the-ear guide—an AI-powered companion that helps you move through high-stakes work and life moments with clarity, confidence, and grace.